-Movies being shown at The Prospector Theater in Ridgefield
+Movies being shown at the Prospector Theater in Ridgefield

 -

-Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at The Prospector Theater in Ridgefield during a previous spring season.
-Here is a list of the movies that are being shown at the theater beginning Friday, November 6, all the way through to Thursday, November 12. less
+Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at the Prospector Theater in Ridgefield, Connecticut during a previous spring season.
+Here is a list of the movies that are being shown at the theater beginning Friday, November 13, all the way through to Thursday, November 19. less

 Photo: H John Voorhees III / Hearst Connecticut Media

-Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at The Prospector Theater in Ridgefield during a previous spring season.
-Here is a list of the movies that are being shown ... more
+Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at the Prospector Theater in Ridgefield, Connecticut during a previous spring season.
+Here is a list of the movies that ... more

 Photo: H John Voorhees III / Hearst Connecticut Media

-Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at The Prospector Theater in Ridgefield during a previous spring season.
-Here is a list of the movies that are being shown at the theater beginning Friday, November 6, all the way through to Thursday, November 12. less
+Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at the Prospector Theater in Ridgefield, Connecticut during a previous spring season.
+Here is a list of the movies that are being shown at the theater beginning Friday, November 13, all the way through to Thursday, November 19. less

 Photo: H John Voorhees III / Hearst Connecticut Media

-Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at The Prospector Theater in Ridgefield during a previous spring season.
-Here is a list of the movies that are being shown ... more
+Leah Wiener, of Ridgefield, and her sons Max, 5, and Owen, 3, wait for a movie to start at the Prospector Theater in Ridgefield, Connecticut during a previous spring season.
+Here is a list of the movies that ... more

 Movies for Friday, Nov.
-6-Thursday, Nov.
-12 follow.
+13-Thursday, Nov.
+19 follow.
 Confirm showtimes at prospectortheater.org.